reecevdw/quant_GBM/readme.md

 ## About This Project

 Hi, I’m Reece — a student at the University of Chicago pursuing a B.S. in Computer Science and a B.A. in Economics with a specialization in machine learning and business economics.
 I’m currently completing my Master’s in Financial Mathematics (MFE).
-This project is part of my ongoing exploration into quantitative finance and risk analysis.
-It begins with simulating stock prices using Geometric Brownian Motion (GBM), then scales to Monte Carlo simulations across thousands of scenarios.
-It culminates in portfolio-level risk modeling using matrix decomposition to account for correlations, and incorporates metrics like Value at Risk (VaR) and probability of loss.
-This mirrors many techniques used in quant research and derivatives trading.
+This project simulates and analyzes stock price behavior using historical data and mathematical modeling.
+It starts with individual stock paths modeled via Geometric Brownian Motion (GBM), scales into Monte Carlo simulations with thousands of paths, and ends with a portfolio-level risk analysis that incorporates real historical correlations and volatility.
+Value at Risk (VaR), downside probability, and realistic asset interaction are all demonstrated using Python.
+The project reflects industry-level techniques used in quant research, trading, and risk modeling.

 ## Project File Descriptions